vikingdata/articles/databases/mysql/MySQL_free_space.md

 Original Copyright November 2024**_

 If MySQL has one-file-per-table enabled, this is a simple way to reclaim diskspace.
 It makes a temporary lock, so its good to monitor the process.
+Sometimes table statistics don't get updated right away, so the calculations may not reflect was is really in the tables.

 1. [Links](#links)
 2. [Setup MySQL password and tables](#setup)